How to create a grouped bar chart

 Visualize

-Once you do that, you arrive at a grouped bar chart!
-From here you can customize your bar chart.
-We cover this in another article titled: "Customizing your bar chart".
+Now you've arrived at a bar charts with grouped bars.
+From here you can customize your chart.
+We cover this in the following article: "Customizing your bar chart".